tldr-pages/tldr/pages/common/tspin.md

 `journalctl -b --follow | tspin`

-- Read from file and print to stdout:
+- Read from file and print to `stdout`:

 `tspin {{application.log}} --print`